zo0r/react-native-push-notification/trouble-shooting.md

 # About notifications...

 There are a number of different types of notifications, and they have subtly different behaviours.
-There are essentially 4 types, let's call them _local notifications_ (1), _noisy remote push notifications_ (2), _silent remote push notifications_ (3) and _mixed remote push notifications_ (4).
+There are essentially 4 types, let's call them _local notifications_ (1), _noisy remote push notifications_ (2) and _silent remote push notifications_ (3).

 ## 1. local notifications